-Go to Tools > Database Utilities > Compact Database.
-In the CONNECT Edition releases of the products go to File > Database Utilities > Compact Database
+Go to File > Database Utilities > Compact Database.
+In the older, V8i releases of the products go to Tools > Database Utilities > Compact Database

 In this next step you are presented two options: 1) Retain record to optionally allow elements to be completely restored later 2) Purge records to save space.
 Option 2 for purging records will work best to help the database functional optimally as it reduces the number of unnecessary records saved.